ese5160/a14g-final-submission-t24-team-that-cares/README.md

 · What lessons did you learn by building and testing this prototype?

+We learned how to disconnect jumpers and test the outputs of the buck and booster circuits.
+We also gained knowledge on how to find communication protocols for different sensors from their datasheets.
+Understanding the importance and necessity of jumpers and test points was also acquired.

 · If you had to build this device again, what would you do differently?

 We might consider abandoning the 5V booster circuit, as all sensors can operate stably under a 3.3V voltage.
 Some jumpers, especially those input/output jumpers for power regulators and buck circuit, will be adjusted to default to the open circuit (not soldered).

 ### Next Steps